FOREX-Euro rises with focus on ECB, dollar retreats

 By Samuel Indyk

-LONDON, June 20 (Reuters) - The euro rose on Monday as markets focused on the European Central Bank's tools to fight fragmentation in the currency bloc, even as French President Emmanuel Macron lost an absolute majority in the country's parliamentary election.
+LONDON, June 20 (Reuters) - The euro rose on Monday as markets focused on the European Central Bank's tools to fight fragmentation in the currency bloc, even after President Emmanuel Macron's centrists lost their absolute majority in a French parliamentary election.

-Macron's centrist Ensemble coalition secured the most seats in the National Assembly but fell well short of an absolute majority needed to control parliament, final results showed.
+Macron's Ensemble alliance secured the most seats in the National Assembly but fell well short of the absolute majority needed to control parliament, final results showed.

-Analysts and traders shrugged off the election results, with the euro rising 0.2% against the dollar to $1.05155, as Macron was expected to stick with his pro-Europe agenda despite the election result.
+Analysts and traders shrugged off the election result, focusing instead on the European Central Bank's attempts to contain borrowing costs in the bloc's south and the global monetary policy outlook.

 "Even though a Macron presidency and majority in Parliament would be very positive for euro zone cooperation and so forth, it's more for the long term, it's not something that affects markets here and now," said Ingvild Borgen Gjerde, FX analyst at DNB Markets.